Iswenzz/Q3COD4BSP/README.md

 2. Run converter.exe
 3. Collect the new .MAP, .GDT, and .BAT files in the "out" folder.

-If you have the CoD4 compile tools SDK (Radiant etc..) places the files:
+If you have the CoD4 compile tools SDK (Radiant etc..) place the files:
 .MAP in "CoD4/map_source"
 .GDT in "CoD4/source_data"
 .BAT in "CoD4/bin"